22008650/EX_3_IMPLICIT/README.md

 Thus a Simple Android Application create a navigate button using Implicit Intent to display the web page using Android Studio was developed and executed successfully.

-## RESULT
-Thus a Simple Android Application create a navigate button using Implicit Intent to display the web page using Android Studio was developed and executed successfully.